elle-j/thusly/design/implementation/tokenizer.md

 ```

 1. The `start` and `current` pointers point to `"5"`.
-1. Only `"5"` is consumed since we are now at the end of the string.
+1. Only `"5"` is consumed since consuming the next character would not produce a valid number.
 1. The token is generated:

     ```